maihoanganh/ctpNCPOP/README.md

 Case 1: Annulus constraints on subsets of variables: **Ui >= ||x(Ti)||^2 >= Li**.

-Case 2: Simlex constraints: **xi >= 0, 1 - x1 -...- xn >= 0**.
+Case 2: Simplex constraints: **xi >= 0, 1 - x1 -...- xn >= 0**.

-- The main idea of ctpNCPOP is to solve the Moment-SOS relaxation of the form:
+- The main ingredient of ctpNCPOP is to solve Moment-SOS (semidefinite) relaxations of the form:

-**v = inf_X { <C,X> : X is psd, AX = b },**
+**v = inf_X { <C,X> : X is positive semidefinite, AX = b },**

-which has constant trace property (CTP):
+such that the constant trace property (CTP) holds:

 **AX = b => trace(X) = a,**

 by using Conditional gradient-based augmented Lagrangian (CGAL).

-- Although possibly slower than the other method on the sparse NCPOPs, ctpNCPOP is much more robust on the dense ones.
+- Although possibly slower than the classical interior-point method on sparse problems, ctpNCPOP is more efficent on the dense ones.

-- ctpNCPOP combines CTP with term sparity (TS), correlative sparsity (CS) and correlative sparsity-term sparsity (CS-TS) to avoid memory issue of the large-scale SDP relaxations for NCPOPs.
+- ctpNCPOP can combine CTP with correlative sparsity (CS), term sparsity (TS) and their combination (CS-TS) to overcome memory issues encountered when considering semidefinite relaxations of large-scale problems with sparse data.

 # Required softwares
-ctpNCPOP has been implemented on a desktop compute with the following softwares:
+ctpNCPOP has been tested with the following software:
 - Ubuntu 18.04.4
 - Julia 1.3.1

-The following sofware is used for comparison purposes:
+The following interior-point semidefinite solver is used for comparison purposes:
 - [Mosek 9.1](https://www.mosek.com)

 Before installing ctpNCPOP, you should install [TSSOS](https://github.com/wangjie212/NCTSSOS) with the following commands: